Leica Q Typ 116 vs Nikon D5300

 - More heavily discounted: Has been on the market for longer (launched in October 2013).

-If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (12 points each).
+If the count of individual advantages (bullet points above) is taken as a guide, the D5300 comes out slightly ahead of the Q Typ 116 (13 : 12 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Leica Q Typ 116 and the Nikon D5300 place the cameras among the top in their class?
 Find out in the latest Best Prime Lens Compact Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.